 It starts with prayer and active seeking of the only one who knows your child better than you do.
 Ask for help from the one who knows exactly how your child is wired, and exactly what their little hearts need.

-Tools for the Training When Teaching Obedience
+Specific and Practical Tools for Teaching Obedience

 Here are some resources that have helped me tremendously while being consistent in training obedience in my children.